drelhaj/CFIE-FRSE/index.md

   * 8: Highlights
   * 0: Indicates any other section that doesn't belong to the sections between 1 and 8

-* The analysis results of the uploaded files or reports can be found in a subdirectory that follow the patter of "FileName_Analysis"
+* The analysis results of the uploaded files or reports can be found in a sub-directory that follow the patter of "FileName_Analysis"
-  * For example if you are uploading a file called XYZCompany.pdf, the results will be in subdirectory called XYZCompany_Analysis
+  * For example if you are uploading a file called XYZCompany.pdf, the results will be in sub-directory called XYZCompany_Analysis
 * The tool provides more fields in the Sections_Frequencies.csv file which can be found in the Analysis sub-directory.
 The new fields are:
   * Start and End pages of each section